baidubce/terraform-provider-baiducloud/website/docs/d/nat_gateways.html.markdown

   * `name` - Name of the NAT gateway.
   * `payment_timing` - Payment timing of the NAT gateway.
   * `spec` - Spec of the NAT gateway.
+  * `snat_eips` - One public network EIP associated with the NAT gateway SNATs or one or more EIPs in the shared bandwidth.
+  * `dnat_eips` - One public network EIP associated with the NAT gateway DNATs or one or more EIPs in the shared bandwidth.
   * `status` - Status of the NAT gateway.
   * `vpc_id` - VPC ID of the NAT gateway.